jackdoe/zr/README.txt

 takes like 5 hours to finish (it is easy to be sharded and etc, but I only have 2 cores anyway, so wont be much faster me)

-You can speed it up by increasing the -batch-size factor (the bigger it is the more ram it will use, with 1k it will use few hundred MB or less)
+You can speed it up by increasing the -batch factor (the bigger it is the more ram it will use, with 1k it will use few hundred MB or less)